 Urban architecture is the branch concerned with the planning, shaping, and designing of all the physical features (such as buildings, streets, public spaces, parks, plazas, etc) of performative towns or cities.
 Students opting for this subject are not only taught how to design various urban environments but they also learn how to deal with the architecture-related problems of urban areas.
 Therefore, the subject of urban architecture takes elements from various areas like planning, architecture, development, engineering, economics, finance, and law.

-Sustainable architecture involves planning and designing such buildings that aim at minimizing the negative impacts on the environment.
+Sustainable architecture involves planning and designing buildings that aim at minimizing the negative impacts on the environment.
 The branch is concerned with the efficient use of energy and sustainable or recycled materials (like blown-in fibreglass, roman concrete, paper, non-toxic glues, paints, etc).
 Therefore, the main focus lies in ensuring the sustainability of resources available in present times so that it does not affect the collective well-being of living things in the long run.

 Planning under architecture refers to incorporating the requirements of the inhabitants and accordingly ideating the construction specifications.
 Architectural planners need to ideate plans for various building projects and document all the graphic or written descriptions.
 Therefore, students opting for planning (as a subject of study) are prepared for developing functional, sustainable, and innovative architectural plans.

-Interior Design is one of the most popular and multifaceted branches of architecture discipline which involves the complete planning of the layout of a house, office or any other commercial building.
+Interior Design is one of the most popular and multifaceted branches of architecture degree which involves the complete planning of the layout of a house, office or any other commercial building.
 The main focus lies in enhancing the overall aesthetic of any building through site inspections, conceptual development, space planning, research, programming, construction management, and finally execution of the planned design.
 So, students interested in taking up interior design need to have a sense of visualization and creativity.

-Frequently Asked Questions:
+Architecture Corses: Frequently Asked Questions

 Architecture is a discipline concerned with designing buildings or open areas.
-The scope of this field extends to selection or designing of decorative pieces, furnishings, restoration or remodelling of existing buildings, and supervision of construction work as well.
+The scope of this field extends to the selection or designing of decorative pieces, furnishings, restoration or remodelling of existing buildings, and supervision of construction work as well.